zenml-io/zenml/docs/book/mlops_stacks/categories.md

 custom code, but also custom components for your infrastructure.

 That's exactly why we built ZenML in a way which is completely open to extension.
-You can simply use our base abstractions, create your own flavors and generate custom stack components.
+You can extend ZenML quickly by using our base abstractions, creating your own flavors and generating custom stack components.

 If you would like to learn more about how to achieve this with a specific stack component, please check the links below: